 In April of 2017, I received this from Maria, who recently purchased the White Bass Fishing Cremation Urn: “Wow, so much better than the picture.
 We knew we wanted a fishing theme urn for dad, and this was what we picked.
 We had it engraved and it turned out nice.
 Thanks Urn Garden, we were having a hard time and you really helped.”
 Thanks, Maria!

 If your dad or grandad was in the Navy, here’s a mother-of-pearl urn that would be a beautiful tribute his service to our country.
 It’s the Anchors Away Cremation Urn: a stunning midnight blue cremation urn which features an anchor of inlaid mother-of-pearl.

-Classically-shaped, the Anchors Away Cremation Urn is large enough for the ashes of an adult.
+Classically-shaped with a nautical theme, the Anchors Away Cremation Urn is large enough for the ashes of an adult.
 This 10-inch high mother-of-pearl urn is made of made of metal, features a securely threaded lid, and comes with a complimentary velvet storage bag.